-Al-Jazeera’s John Terrett, reporting from New York City, said investors, however, were no convinced that the plan was big enough or that the proposal would be approved in time or would work.
+Al Jazeera’s John Terrett, reporting from New York, said investors were not convinced that the plan was big enough or that the proposal would be approved in time or would work.

-Investors fear that the government will have to dramatically ramp up borrowing to pay for the mammoth rescue effort, an inflationary move that could further devalue the dollar and trigger another surge in commodities prices.
+They fear that the government will have to dramatically ramp up borrowing to pay for the mammoth rescue effort, an inflationary move that could further devalue the dollar and trigger another surge in commodities prices, our correspondent said.

 Democrats, who control both chambers of congress, said that the White House had agreed to the creation of a board to monitor the bail-out, one of their key demands, but differences remain on levels of compensation for executives of rescued companies, or whether they should receive anything at all.

 “We are not sending a blank cheque to Wall Street,” Nancy Pelosi, the house speaker, said after holding bipartisan talks on Monday.